mkuti/FlagGame/README.md

 __...__

+#### Structure: Features
-### Main existing Features
+##### 1. Main existing Features:
 * Feature 1 -

-### Features Left to Implement
+##### 2. Features Left to Implement:
 *

-### List of wireframes made before building the website
+* Matching mode (medium level): display 3 very similar flags and 3 countries and ask player to match flag with correct country (ex: Ireland, India, Ivory Coast flags or Indonesia and Poland)
+* Map mode (difficult level): display Google Map in background, flag displayed, player has to click on map to show correct matching country

+#### Skeleton: Wireframes

 I used Balsamiq tool for the wireframes and attached them to the directory in assets.
 I spent a considerable amount of time doing wireframes in details as I had no clue of design before and wanted to have a clear idea of how the website looked like.

 - [Welcome page on desktop](https://raw.githubusercontent.com/mkuti/FlagGame_milestone_2/master/wireframes/Desktop-welcome-page.png)
 - [Desktop game page](https://raw.githubusercontent.com/mkuti/FlagGame_milestone_2/master/wireframes/Desktop-choose-country.png)